 Suppose Today Was Your First Month As a Manager

-If you’ve learned nothing else in the past year or so, then you certainly know now just how fast things can change.
+If you’ve learned nothing else in the past few years, then you certainly know now just how fast things can change.
 One day everyone is working in the office, and the next they’re all working from home.
 One day they’re late because of the wrong kind of snow on the railway tracks, and the next they aren’t allowed to use public transport at all.

-This is what organisational life looks like now.
+This is what organisational life looks like.
 And no matter what is going on when you read this, you know that it could happen again.
 History has a way of repeating itself.

-One things that has come out of all this is the ease with which employees can change jobs.
+One of things that came out of the pandemic was the ease with which employees could change jobs.
 And that means that you, as a manager or a new manager, must adapt much more quickly than you ever have.
 You can’t sit on the sidelines to see how things will develop.
 Tomorrow, it may be different.
 And so you have to learn to manage in the moment; not just for the future.

 With that in mind, let’s suppose that today was the beginning of your first month as a manager of wherever you are right now.
 What would that look like, or what should that look like?